ZEMUSHKA/coursera-aml-docker/README.md

 ## Starting container from previous state
-If you want to continue working where you left off, you should run the container from your saved image by executing `docker run -it -p 8080:8080 --name coursera-aml-2 -d coursera-aml-snap-1`.
+If you want to continue working where you left off, you should run the container from your saved image by executing `docker run -it -p 8080:8080 --name coursera-aml-2 coursera-aml-snap-1`.
 Notice that we incremented index in the container name.
-You can then attach to that container using `docker attach coursera-aml-2`.